jfxcore/gradle-plugin/README.md

     javafx {
         modules("javafx.controls", "javafx.fxml")
     }

-### 3. Specify JavaFX version

-To override the default JavaFX version, a version string can be declared.
-This will make sure that all the modules belong to this specific version:

-**Groovy**

-    javafx {
-        version = '12'
-        modules = [ 'javafx.controls', 'javafx.fxml' ]
-    }

-**Kotlin**

-    javafx {
-        version = "12"
-        modules("javafx.controls", "javafx.fxml")
-    }

-### 4. Cross-platform projects and libraries
+### 3. Cross-platform projects and libraries

-JavaFX modules require native binaries for each platform.
+JFXcore modules require native binaries for each platform.
 The plugin only includes binaries for the platform running the build.
 By declaring the dependency configuration **compileOnly**, the native binaries will not be included.
 You will need to provide those separately during deployment for